anyfin/anyfin-platform/anyfin-platform/platform-composer/dags/cloudsql_to_bigquery/readme.md

         GROUP BY table_name;
         ```
     - Using the format in step one, create a json object for each table and save the file as [database_name]_schemas_state.json under pg_schemas folder
-    - Deploy in the Platform Composer dags/cloudsql_to_bigquery/pg_schemas in GCP

 - Create BQ Schema using Terraform
     - Inside BQ Create a dataset called [database_name]_staging under the appropriate GCP project (Make sure to set data location to EU)